 Ms H visited a beauty salon for a Brazilian bikini waxing treatment in advance of a summer holiday with her family.
 As she was getting dressed after the procedure, she noticed that the waxed area of skin was quite painful, and later the same day she saw that red burn marks had appeared on her outer vaginal lips (labia).
 Ms H’s burn injuries began to blister in the days afterwards, and she also developed a rash on her skin.
 She saw her doctor, who told her that her skin damage was similar to friction burns, and prescribed flucloxacillin to prevent a bacterial infection, as well as E45 cream to soothe the affected area.
 Ms H was in constant pain and discomfort while on holiday, which was ruined as a result, and could not walk properly or wear underwear for days after the treatment.
 Having received no response to her written complaint, she decided to seek legal advice, and contacted the beauty treatment solicitors team here at Bartletts.

-We subsequently agreed to represent Ms H in a no win no fee claim against the beauty salon, and wrote to the salon’s owners and insurers, outlining the facts of our client’s case.
-We stated that the burns and blisters on Ms H’s labia were caused by the negligence of the beauty therapist, as they had failed to apply protective oil before waxing, causing the wax to stick to the delicate skin around the vagina, and causing friction-type burn injuries when it was removed.
+We subsequently agreed to represent Ms H in a no win no fee claim against the beauty salon, and wrote to the salon’s owners and insurers outlining the facts of our client’s case.
+We stated that the burns and blisters on Ms H’s labia were caused by the negligence of the beauty therapist, as they had failed to apply protective oil before waxing, causing the wax to stick to the delicate skin around the vagina and resulting in friction-type burn injuries when it was removed.
 The treatment had been poorly executed, and Ms H had suffered painful and humiliating injuries as a direct result.
 A reasonable standard of competence is expected of beauty therapists by law, and in this instance, the standard of care received by Ms E had fallen below this level.
 The salon eventually acknowledged liability for Ms E’s burn injuries, and she received £2,750 in compensation for the pain and suffering she had endured, as well as loss of enjoyment of her family holiday.

 Lip Waxing Injury Claim

 Ms S was having a waxing treatment performed on her upper lip at a beauty salon when an accident occurred.
 While leaning over Ms S, the beauty therapist spilled hot wax onto Ms S’s forehead, causing a burn.
 Ms S was in considerable pain, despite the soothing gel provided by the salon.
 She later saw her GP, who provided her with antihistamine cream, but her skin was still inflamed, blistered, and causing her irritation and distress days later.
-The burn injury on her forehead was so prominent, that Ms S was extremely self conscious, and was unwilling to return to work until the wound had healed.
+The burn injury on her forehead was so prominent that it made Ms S extremely self conscious, and she was unwilling to return to work until the wound had healed.
 She was also upset and angry at failing to receive more than a brief apology from the beauty salon.

 Ms S decided to sue the beauty salon in question, and engaged Bartletts Solicitors to represent her.
 We wrote to the salon’s owners stating that the negligent actions of one of their staff had caused Ms S’s burn injury.
 The therapist had been chatting to a colleague at the time of the accident, and had not been paying sufficient attention to the waxing procedure.
 This had caused her to spill the wax on Ms S’s forehead.
-The salon had therefore failed to carry out Ms S’s waxing procedure in a reasonably competent manner, and were guilty of negligence.
+The salon had therefore failed to carry out Ms S’s waxing procedure in a reasonably competent manner, and was consequently guilty of negligence.
 The salon and their insurers accepted liability, and Ms S won £2,700 in damages.

 Lower Leg Waxing Injury Claim